Wired Troubleshooting

 Is the cable all right?

-State of the Ports?
+State of the ports?

 Do I have lights?

-Verify that the lights on the port of your device which the Ethernet cable is connected to are lit.
+Verify that the lights on the port of your device that the Ethernet cable is connected to are lit.
 Often, one light is continuous and the other is blinking.
 If nothing is lit, disconnect the cable from the computer; then re-connect the cable.
 Do the same with the cable at the end connected to the wall port.
 If the lights weren't on but are now, restart your computer and see if you now have a network connection.

 VPN

 Make sure the VPN is updated to the latest version, as an older version can prevent you from accessing the VPN tunnel, appearing as having no Internet access.
-Likewise you can also disable it to rule out the VPN causing the network connectivity problem.
+Likewise, you can also disable it to rule out the VPN causing the network connectivity problem.

 Still Having Trouble?

-Related Articles (3)
+Related Articles (4)

 This knowledge base article will walk users through how to find their IP address.